bbusch19/loading-css/README.md

 # loading-css
-A Loading Gif with CSS
+A Loading Gif with Pure CSS